Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-form.md

 ## Add a custom group
 You can add your own custom groups to both inherited pages and custom pages.

-1. From the Layout page, choose New group.
+1. From the Layout page, choose **New group**.

 	<img src="_img/process/cpform-new-group.png" alt="Process>Work Item Types>Bug>Layout>Add new group" style="border: 1px solid #C3C3C3;" />

-2. Label the group and choose the column it should appear in.
+2. Name the group and choose the column it should appear in.
+For information about columns, see [About process customization and inherited processes, Layout and resizing](inheritance-process-model.md#resizing).

 	<img src="_img/process/cpform-add-group-dialog.png" alt="Add custom group dialog" style="border: 2px solid #C3C3C3;" />